Thursday, February 23, 2017 (8:00 a.m. to 4:30 p.m.)

 Jonathan Swain, Lindner & Marsack, S.C.

-In this program we will discuss the present and future outlook for the recent activist approach of both the National Labor Relations Board (NLRB) and the Department of Labor (DOL) affecting both non-union, as well as, unionized employers.
+This session will discuss the current and future outlook for the recent activist approach of both the National Labor Relations Board (NLRB) and the Department of Labor (DOL) affecting both non-union and unionized employers.
+During this presentation attendees will learn about:

 - The potential impact of the new Administration on NLRB and DOL rulemaking